-51. Splash Splash Love (2015)
+49. Splash Splash Love

 Dan-bi is a high school senior who has given up on math.
 On the day she is about to take the KSAT for college, she is transported back into the past during a freak rain shower.

 This is a romance that transcends space and time with two lovers who come to know each other on a deeper level.
 (Source: MBC)

-52. Hwarang: The Poet Warrior Youth (2016)
+50. Hwarang: The Poet Warrior Youth

-The names of just few Hwarangs are recorded in history.
+The names of just a few Hwarangs are recorded in history.
 Not many people these days truly know about Hwarangs.

 To these countless questions, we look forward to finding the answers.
 Let’s imagine how life must have been for young people of Silla back in the 6th century.
 Let us tell you a story about their friendships and love.
 (Source: KBS)

-53. Six Flying Dragons (2015)
+51. Six Flying Dragons

 Lee Bang Won was the third king of the Joseon Dynasty in Korea and the father of King Sejong the Great.
 He helped his father King Taejo establish the Joseon Dynasty.
 (Source: MyDramaList)

-54. Jeong Do Jeon
+52. Jeong Do Jeon

 The new era of Joseon has started!
 The late 14th c, Goryeo.
-Abuse of power and corruption made people to leave the government offices and only the corrupted people are left in the high offices.
+Abuse of power and corruption made people leave the government offices and only the corrupted people are left in the high offices.

 Sambong Jeong DoJeon is one of them.
 He believed that the old corrupted government should be destroyed and the destiny of scholars is to build an idealistic country.

 This isn’t an ordinary revolution.
 Jeong Dojeon’s meticulous plans for a new future will create a whole new civilization.
 A politician who will wipe away our tears, the story of his life and destiny unfolds.
 (Source: KBS World)

-53. The Great King Sejong (2008)
+53. The Great King Sejong

-Born as the third prince, Chung Nyeong, was far from ascending the throne.
+Born as the third prince, Chung Nyeong was far from ascending the throne.
 His early years were turbulent as Korea faced political tensions from both within and abroad and facing abduction as a boy to make matters worse.

 Eventually, the young prince finds himself living in a private residence outside of the palace and experiences the everyday life of commoners until he is a young man.

-Later on his ascension to thethrone, Chung Nyeong (now called King Se Jong) stabilizes the newly born country and gives rise to the blooming culture of Joseon.
+Later on his ascension to the throne, Chung Nyeong (now called King Se Jong) stabilizes the newly born country and gives rise to the blooming culture of Joseon.
 In the process, he invents Hangul, the Korean writing system.
 (Source: MyDramaList)

-56. Chicago Typewriter (2017)
+54. Chicago Typewriter